top of page

 • should I buy the books regardless, and thereby risk conceptual hardening?

-• Should I read them only in a specific way - eg not follow any practices described in them?
+• should I read them only in a specific way - eg not follow any practices described in them?
 But isn´t reading already a form of practice in the mind?

-• Or, should I wait with buying or reading them until I can book a retreat to be guided to the knowledge in the right way, but thereby missing out for years, perhaps?
+• should I wait with buying or reading them until I can book a retreat to be guided to the knowledge in the right way, but thereby missing out for years, perhaps?

 It´s like a kind of "spiritual marsh mallow test": if I consume them now, I get something but am conceptually hardened.
 If I wait until having had the retreat, I will be rewarded with more and deeper insight.